WAYS TO CONSERVE LAND:

 We have a variety of educational information available to further your awareness.
 Contact us to learn more!

-Visit us on Facebook, Instagram or YouTube to view current information on our latest mission goals and to learn more about North Port's flora and fauna.
+Visit us on Facebook, Instagram or YouTube to view current information on our latest mission goals and to learn more about our area flora and fauna.

-The City's current Future Use Land Map provides for NO conservation land within any of our neighborhoods.
-The vast majority of the City is zoned for residential development.
+The vast majority of North Port is zoned for residential development.
+The City's current Future Use Land Map provides for no conservation land within any of our neighborhoods.

-Without conservation land to create a balance between development and our environment as our neighborhoods continue to grow, where will our wildlife go?
-Biodiversity within our natural ecosystems is crucial to the survival of all species, including humans.
+Without conservation land to create a balance between development and our environment as our neighborhoods continue to grow, it will be impossible to maintain the biodiversity that is necessary for the long term survival of our flora and fauna.

-Debbie is a 5th generation Florida native, born in Sarasota and our Land Manager in her individual capacity, having over 20 years of experience managing public lands while employed by Sarasota County, to include the 24,565 acre T. Mabry Carlton Jr. Memorial Reserve
+Debbie is a 5th generation Florida native, born in Sarasota, she moved to North Port in 2003.
+She recently retired from Sarasota County as a Land Manager, and has over 20 years of experience managing public lands while employed by Sarasota County, to include the 24,565 acre T. Mabry Carlton Jr. Memorial Reserve.

 Edie is the Chair of The North Port Friends of Wildlife, a chapter of Friends of Sarasota County Parks.
 NPFOWL was founded in 2014 by individuals who, in light of North Port's fast paced growth, felt wildlife and wildlife habitat needed protection.
 Learn more on Facebook or visit www.northportfriendsofwildlife.org.